 7.2 Handle(s)

 Normally the handle(s) would be part of the outer container.
-The handles should be covered with a polymer sleeve (width of 70 ± 2 mm).
+The handles should be covered with a polymer sleeve (width of 70 mm ± 2 mm).

-7.2.1 The two side handles are made of SS wire as per IS 6527, 6 mm thick, formed like a loop (full or half or as shown in Annex A), one side held in brackets welded on the outer container side (typically 2/3 of the overall height of the SS thermos, around 300 ± 5 mm, measured from the bottom).
+7.2.1 The two side handles are made of SS wire as per IS 6527, 6 mm thick, formed like a loop (full or half or as shown in Annex B), one side held in brackets welded on the outer container side (typically 2/3 of the overall height of the SS thermos, around 300 mm± 5 mm, measured from the bottom).
 The loop handle should have a width of a minimum of 100 mm and a height perpendicular to the outer container minimum of 70 mm.

 7.2.2 Load the SS thermos with 3 times the marked capacity (use steel balls), using only the handle(s) lift and lower the container 1 500 times or hang the container (should be free from touching any surface) for 30 minutes.
 There should be no sign of damage or breakage.